 House of Moon, which sleeps four, is a newly renovated space with its own private entrance, loft, kitchenette, and sweeping treetop views.

-House of Wind, which sleeps only two people, is a more intimate space featuring cathedral ceilings, panoramic mountain views and a small kitchenette.
+House of Wind, which sleeps only two people, is a more intimate space featuring cathedral ceilings, panoramic beautiful mountain views and a small kitchenette.

 Cost: Prices range from $209 to $399 depending on which property you rent and the season.
 Reserve your space at Shoji Spa and Lodge.